euronovate/ENMobileSDK-iOS/ENSignatureBox/README.md

 It defines the what ratio should be used in SignatureBox, if either keeping field ratio width and height, or using a default ratio.
 In second case it will center the signature image inside the field without stretching it.

 - `ENSignatureBox` is available in 3 different layouts, and you can try/set them by overriding default param `layoutType` in `ENViewerConfig`.
+    - `layout1`: the default layout
+    - `layout2`: a layout specifically designed for tablets

 ```swift
 public enum ENSignatureBoxType {